EN PT JA

 A Complete Timeline of Portuguese-Japanese Exchange, 1543–1650

-From the accidental landing on Tanegashima to the final expulsion after Shimabara — a comprehensive chronology of the key events, treaties, and turning points that defined a century of contact between two civilisations at opposite ends of the known world.
+From the accidental landing on Tanegashima to the final expulsion after Shimabara, a comprehensive chronology of the key events, treaties, and turning points that defined a century of contact between two civilizations at opposite ends of the known world.

 Francis Xavier and the Jesuit Mission in Japan